woutervh-/timed-memoize/README.md

     A function that accepts a single array and transforms it into a key.
     The returned key can be anything that can be used as a key in standard JavaScript objects.

+ Returns a function that can be invoked like the underlying function, but returns cached results.

 ### Memoizing key/value pairs

-* `key` (required):
-Key to store the value for in the global cache.
-It can be anything that can be used as a key in standard JavaScript objects.
-* `value` (required):
-Value to store in the global.
 * `options` (default: `{}`):
     An object with the following options:
     * `timeout` (default: `0`):